verhas/string/README.md

 str("abrakadabra").before.the.last("ab")
 ```

-What do you write when you want the same but you do not care the
+What do you write when you want the same but you do not care about the
 character casing?
 Something like
 `StringUtils.substringBeforeIgnoreCase("abrakadabra","AB")` does not
 exists.
 On the other hand you can write